 Third, move quietly through the woods or on the trail in order to keep from scaring the birds away from your area.
 Not dissimilar to hunters, bird watchers have to be warry of their movements so that they can keep the animals close by.

 Niko Shefer has been bird watching for years, and he has developed some skills as an enthusiast.
 He knows the birds of his area, and how to move quietly.

-Niko Shefer is an academic who is currently teaching English literature at the collegiate level in Oslo, Norway.
+Niko Shefer is an academic who is currently teaching English literature at the collegiate level in South Africa.
 In addition to being an academic, he is also an environmentalist who believes in protecting the Earth, as well as animals that call it home.
 He is regularly involved in tortoise rehabilitation, and knows a great deal of interesting facts about the reptile.

 One interesting fact is that the tortoise inspired the ancient Roman military.
 Their shells and their ability to hide safely within a mobile structure gave the Roman military their strategy for advancing in an open plane.
 The soldiers on the front line hold their shields directly in front, but each soldier behind them holds their shields above their heads.
 This creates an overlap that makes unit impenetrable to arrows called Testudo Formation, from the Latin word for tortoise.

 Another interesting fact is that a group of tortoises is called a creep.
 Although it is rare to see a group, or creep, in the wild, they can sometimes occur naturally.
 Most tortoises are solitary travelers, and even after they hatch, their mothers leave them to fend for themselves from day one.